h4sh5/sshoq/README.md

 > [!NOTE]
 > As SSHOQ runs on top of HTTP/3, a server needs an X.509 certificate and its corresponding private key.
 Public certificates can be generated automatically for your public domain name through Let's Encrypt using the `-generate-public-cert` command-line argument on the server.
-If you do not want to generate a certificate signed by a real certificate authority or if you don't have any public domain name, you can generate a self-signed one using the `-generate-selfsigned-cert` command-line argument.
+Alternatively you can generate a self-signed one using the `-generate-selfsigned-cert` command-line argument.
 Self-signed certificates provide you with similar security guarantees to SSHv2's host keys mechanism, with the same security issue: you may be vulnerable to machine-in-the-middle attacks during your first connection to your server.
 Using real certificates signed by public certificate authorities such as Let's Encrypt avoids this issue.

 Here is the usage of the `sshoq-server` executable: